Adopted Annual Budget

 It is essential that the budget documents provide a clear picture of the City's financial position, the City's goals and objectives and the cash required to provide services to the citizens of Ankeny.
 City management and elected officials use the information presented in the Adopted Annual Budget book to make well informed decisions regarding the allocation of the City's financial resources while maintaining a stable financial position.

-The City has received the Distinguished Budget Presentation Award, presented by the Government Finance Officers Association, for the past sixteen years in a row.
+The City has received the Distinguished Budget Presentation Award, presented by the Government Finance Officers Association, for the past nineteen years in a row.
 The most recent five years of the annual budget book are presented below:

 - 2018 Annual Budget Book